YamitPA/Assembler-software-project-in-C-language/README.md

 ### **2. Run the Assembler**
-Once compiled, you can run the assembler on a sample `.as` file like this:
+Once compiled, you can run the assembler on a sample `.as` file, but make sure you enter only the name of the file without the extension, like this:
-./assembler file_name.as
+./assembler file_name

 For example:
-./assembler ps.as
+./assembler ps

 ---